Lumiwealth/lumibot/README.md

 but take as first parameter a list of symbols.

 Parameters:
-- symbol (list(str)): A list of share/asset string representations (e.g AAPL, GOOG, ...)
+- symbol (list(str/asset)): The symbol string representation (e.g AAPL, GOOG, ...) or
+  asset object.
 - length (int): The number of rows (number of timestamps)
 - timestep (str): Either ```"minute""``` for minutes data or ```"day""``` for days data default value depends on the data_source (minute for alpaca, day for yahoo, ...)
 - timeshift (timedelta): ```None``` by default.
 If specified indicates the time shift from the present.

-Return type: dict of str:bars
+Return type: dict of str/asset:bars

 #### get_yesterday_dividend

 Return dividend per share for the day before for a given symbol

 Parameters:
-- symbol (str): The share/asset string representation (e.g AAPL, GOOG, ...)
+- symbol (str/asset): The symbol string representation (e.g AAPL, GOOG, ...) or
+  asset object.

-Return type: float
+Return type: float or asset object

 #### get_yesterday_dividends